Waiting List and Deferred Applicants

 Is there on-campus housing available for students admitted from the waiting list?

 Yes.
-If you are admitted from the waiting list, you are as much a Notre Dame student as anyone else who will enroll and will be guaranteed housing on campus in one of our 32 residence halls.
+If you are admitted from the waiting list, you are as much a Notre Dame student as anyone else who will enroll and will be guaranteed on-campus housing in one of our 32 residence halls.

 Deferred Applicants